 Baitcasting rods and bass fishing go together like cheese and crackers.

-To cut straight the chase, our best baitcasting for rod bass is the Daiwa Tatula because of the combination of quality and price.
+To cut straight to the chase, our best baitcasting rod for bass is the Daiwa Tatula because of the combination of quality and price.

 Read on for more on how we judged these rods in the rest of this review.